 If you're unable to find the answer to your question below, please do not hesitate to contact us at Cuban Adventures

 For privacy reasons we cannot provide you with advance details on your traveling companions.
-However, the tour of Cuba appeals to a wide range of travelers, most of whom share an adventurous spirit and a desire to experience this destination at a grass-roots level.
-The tours are conducted in English, so this tends to attract many travelers from North America, UK, Australia, New Zealand and Europe.
+However, our tours appeal to a wide range of travellers, most of whom share an adventurous spirit and a desire to experience this destination at a grass-roots level.
+The tours are conducted in English, so this tends to attract many travellers from North America, UK, Australia, New Zealand and Europe.
 Most participants find the mixture of nationalities an interesting and enjoyable part of the experience.

 The age composition we get in the groups in Cuba is really quite a lottery, and tour groups can be made up of people from all ages.
 A typical group might be, say, a couple in their 20's, a single guy in his 30's, 2 single women in their 30's, a woman in her 40's and a single man in his 50's... something like that anyway.

 Here are some statistics we have compiled for the participants on our tours in Cuba.